jamesjrg/JimAndCats/README.md

 #Jim and Cats

-Nominally this repository is a bunch of microservices providing a RESTful API for a fictional crowd funding website.
+Nominally this repository is a bunch of web services providing a RESTful API for a fictional crowd funding website.

 More practically this is a playground for trying out different approaches to problems, and for trying out various technologies and techniques to improve my knowledge.